HaliteChallenge/Halite-II/website/learn-programming-challenge/halite-cli-and-tools/compare-bots.md

 ## Why Compare?

 Halite players often compare multiple versions of their bots against each other to make sure that each subsequent bot submission is better than the previous one.
-While you dont have access to other players bots in your environment, its important to do some regression testing against your own test and/or previous bot versions to make sure that you have not introduced issues that might drop you in your rankings.
+While you don't have access to other players bots in your environment, its important to do some regression testing against your own test and/or previous bot versions to make sure that you have not introduced issues that might drop you in your rankings.

 ## Tools